FAQs

 What kind of trees do you plant and give away?

-We start with the city’s approved tree list (about 60 species) and then work with three N.C. growers and their inventory.
-Our trees are natives or known to thrive in the region.
-By the time we get them, they are 2-4 years old and in 7-gallon containers.
-Species range from canopy-builders such as oaks and maples to flowering trees such as dogwoods and cherries.
+We start with the city’s approved tree list (about 60 species) and then work with four N.C. growers and their inventory.
+Our trees are either native or naturalized to our region.
+By the time we get them, they are typically 0.5-1″ in caliber and in containers up to 7-gallons.
+Species range from canopy-builders such as oaks and maples, to evergreens, to flowering trees such as dogwoods and cherries, and more!

 Does TreesCharlotte prune or remove trees?